 Beat Earnings, Stock Still Drops 5%: What Happens Next in 12 Markets

 Horizontal bar chart comparing T+21 mean CAR across 12 exchanges for post-earnings dip events.
-Taiwan leads positive, US and Sweden are significantly negative.
+Taiwan leads positive, US, Japan, and Brazil are significantly negative.

 Contents